Looking up IP Information

 The shodan Python package is required for this tutorial and a valid API key, which is available for free with every Shodan account.
 You can install it using easy_install or pip:

-$ sudo pip install shodan
+pip install --user shodan

 You can get your Shodan API key from your account page at: